-One example is Yelp, which like Google Maps, shows local businesses along with reviews from its customers.
+One example is Yelp, which is similar to Google Maps, as it shows local businesses along with reviews from its customers.
 You may also discover local sites or directories that list childcare centers.
-Either way make a list of all of the listings and either add or update your center details.
+Either way, make a list of all of the listings and either add or update your center details.
 Keeping a list on hand will also make it easier for you in case you need to update it later.

 💡 How to Find Local Directories

-- Search online for childcare like you were a parent and make a list of all of the directories and/or sites that come up in the area.
+- Search online for childcare as if you were a parent and make a list of all of the directories and/or sites that come up in the area.

 - The second approach is to search your competitor’s name on google and see where they are listed.

 Facebook in particular is great for local promotion since it easily allows you to target your audience.
-They are also also great tool to connect with your local community.
+They are also a great tool to connect with your local community.